InEngine-NET/InEngine.NET/docs-src/scheduling.md

 schedule.Job(new MyCommand()).DailyAt(22, 30);
 ```

+## Lifecycle Events

+Schedule commands can have lifecycle events.

+The ==Before== anonymous function

 ## Command State

 Commands can have properties like any C# class.
 When running from the command line these properties are usually initialized with command line arguments.
 When run by the scheduler, the properties are specified when the command is scheduled.
-For example, this command's **Foo** property will be auto-wired to "bar" when the command is later executed by the scheduler.
+For example, this command's ==Foo== property will be auto-wired to "bar" when the command is later executed by the scheduler.

 ```c#
 schedule